GordaxValhor/Note-ez-App/README.md

 # Note-ez-App
-app creat in react native
+react native app with expo
+- using hooks

+Ingredients:
+- create notes
+- create tasks
+- share with a team